-On June 16 1756, Hawke and Saunders left Portsmouth on board this ship proceeded to Gibraltar to take command of the British squadron of the Mediterranean.
+On June 16 1756, Hawke and Saunders left Portsmouth on board this ship and proceeded to Gibraltar to take command of the British squadron of the Mediterranean.
 On July 3, the ship arrived at Gibraltar and Hawke immediately assumed command of the British fleet, replacing Byng.
-On July 9, the ship sailed back from Gibraltar with admiral Byng and rear-admiral West on board.
+On July 9, the ship sailed back from Gibraltar with Admiral Byng and Rear-Admiral West on board.
 On July 26, she arrived at Portsmouth after a short trip.
-Byng was immediately put under arrest for his conduct during the battle of Minorca.
+Byng was immediately put under arrest for his conduct during the Battle of Minorca.

-On November 2 1758, the ship took the French Belliqueux (64) off Ilfracombe in the Irish sea.
+On April 11, 1758, the ship took the privateer Marguerite.
+On November 2, the ship took the French Belliqueux (64) off Ilfracombe in the Irish sea.

 Anonymous, A Complete History of the Present War, from its Commencement in 1756, to the End of the Campaign, 1760, London, 1761

 Clowes, Wm.
 Laird, The Royal Navy – A History from the Earliest Time to the Present, Vol. III, Sampson Low, Marston and Company, London: 1898, pp. 146-160, 295

 Phillips, M., Michael Phillip's Ships of the Old Navy